Hypocisy/RPGCoreV3-Chinese-wiki/SkillModule:-Variables.md

 ## A listing of all variables

+Variables are specific values, make sure to respect upper-lower case.
+Some variables are only available if it makes sense for them to be available.
+For example, checking the OVERKILL_AMOUNT while running a timer trigger will not make any sense.

 | Variable | Purpose |
 |-|-|
 | LVL/LEVEL | Level of the attached skill, 0 if undefined.
 The level is based on the skill which granted us the skill. |